BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 No, as long as it's a valid URL it will work.
 However it should be an absolute URL regardless of where it is located. e.g. http://yoursite.com/thanks/ not just /thanks/

-= Is there a limit to how many leads can be caotured? = While the plugin has no limits, SalesForce does limit API calls per day:
+= Is there a limit to how many leads can be captured? = While the plugin has no limits, SalesForce does limit API calls per day:

 _The daily limit for Web-to-Lead requests is 500.
 If your organization exceeds its daily Web-to-Lead limit, the Default Lead Creator (specified in the Web-to-Lead setup page) receives an email containing the additional lead information._